Passionate about productivity and performance, Filip also appreciates health, wellness and happiness. Balance wins in the long run.

-A lot of young people wonder why they cannot pursue relationships with people they like.
-Many of them start to believe there is something wrong with them, and let their self-esteem go down.
-The reality is relationships are something that happens naturally and spontaneously and usually people who are highly anxious about relationships and overly self-conscious tend to have more difficulties when meeting and connecting with people.
+A lot of people wonder why they cannot pursue relationships with the people they like.
+Many of them start to believe there is something wrong with them, and they allow their self-esteem to deflate.
+The reality is that relationships are something that happen naturally and spontaneously.
+Usually, people who are highly anxious about relationships and overly self-conscious tend to have more difficulties when meeting and connecting with people.

 1. You Are Too Self-Conscious

-To begin connecting with someone, you need a decent amount of self confidence.
+To begin connecting with someone, you need a decent amount of self-confidence.
 When you are quiet and withdrawn from people they tend to overlook you.
 People sometimes try to socialize with shy and quiet people but if they feel like they can’t make you comfortable enough to open up they will eventually give up and move on.
 There is nothing wrong or shameful about being open about yourself and your human need to connect with people.
-Even if you get rejected or criticized, it’s normal part of socializing and dating.
-Be sure that it happens to everyone.
+Even if you get rejected or criticized, it’s a normal part of socializing and dating.
+This happens to everyone.

-2. You Simply Didn’t Happen to Find the Right One for You
+2. You Simply Haven't Found the Right One for You

-This happens often to people who have low-self-esteem and interpret every interaction as a slight towards them.
+This happens often to people who have low self-esteem and interpret every interaction as a slight towards them.
 Maybe your crush didn’t respond immediately to your text, and you convince yourself they must hate you and make fun of you now.
 So you give up on them and feel miserable about yourself.
-If you often find yourself in that thought process, try to change your mindset, and don’t interpret every little thing as rejection.
+If you often find yourself spiraling out in a negative way , try to change your mindset.
+Don’t interpret every little thing as rejection.

-Some people pick up more easily on social cues and others need more hints to realize that someone is interested in them.
+Some people pick up more easily on social cues, whereas others need more hints to realize that someone is interested in them.
 Don’t be afraid to make a further move if you feel like the person you are interested in doesn’t respond to your hints.